This article was submitted by Fábio José . Do you want to share knowledge with the other followers of MenosFios? Follow the steps.

 Even in a simplistic way, we can see that the pillars for sustaining innovation exist, are real and tangible.
 However, some needs persist, including:

-- Curious people - Usually, the dream of a Startup it is sold to younger people or to the technology segment, but this inspiration can come from the experience of seniors and from points beyond the technological day-to-day;
+- Curious people - Usually, the dream of a Startups it is sold to younger people or to the technology segment, but this inspiration can come from the experience of seniors and from points beyond the technological day-to-day;

 - Educahereo preparehereo - Education is the key.
 Have the parts to solve the puzzle it is not enough, so people must be able to understand the parts and apply them in their environment;